msg-systems/WPF-GUI-Localizer/README.md

 ## Install

-The WPF-GUI-Localizer library will be made available through NuGet once it reaches the distributable Version 1.0.
+The WPF-GUI-Localizer library can be installed through [NuGet](https://www.nuget.org/packages/GUILocalizer).

+Additionally both the .NET Framework version 4.7.2 or higher as well as Excel have to be installed.

 ## Trying out the library